This post may contain affiliate links. See my affiliate disclosure policy.

 • Brown rice: I like the warm flavor that brown rice adds to any dish and typically use it over white rice.
 If you are more of a white rice person then swap that in instead.

-white bowl full of rice and other plant-based ingredients along with a black fork.
+tempeh bowl with rice and other plant-based ingredients along with a black fork.

 How to Make a Tempeh Bowl